Protected: TEST TEST TEST

 In response, the Supreme Court ruled restrictions imposed on churches violate the First Amendment unless they are uniformly applied to businesses and secular organizations.

 In 2005, Utah adopted a religious land-use act designed to offer churches RFRA-like protections in property-related matters.
-Utah state representative Jordan Teuscher, the floor sponsor for the latest bill ultimately passed, said the law was “an important expression of Utah’s long-established commitment to religious freedom” due to “a world that’s increasingly hostile to religion,” according to the Deseret News.
+Utah state representative Jordan Teuscher, the floor sponsor for the bill ultimately passed, said the law was “an important expression of Utah’s long-established commitment to religious freedom” due to “a world that’s increasingly hostile to religion,” according to the Deseret News.

 Kim Reynolds, Iowa’s governor, said her state’s law became necessary as well.